Henry I of France: Reign

-In 1054, William married Matilda, the daughter of the count of Flanders, which Henry saw as a threat to his throne.
+In 1054, William married Henry’s niece Matilda, daughter of the count of Flanders, whom Henry viewed as a threat to his throne.
 In 1054, and again in August 1057, Henry invaded Normandy, but lost twice at the battles of Mortemer and Varaville.

 Henry had three meetings with Henry III, Holy Roman Emperor—all at Ivois.
-In early 1043, he met him to discuss the marriage of the emperor with Agnes of Poitou, the daughter of Henry's vassal.
+In early 1043, they met to discuss the marriage of the emperor with Agnes of Poitou, the daughter of Henry's vassal.
 In October 1048, the two Henries met again and signed a treaty of friendship.
-The final meeting took place in May 1056 and concerned disputes over Theobald III and the County of Blois.
-The debate over the duchy became so heated that Henry accused the emperor of breach of contract and subsequently left.
+Their final meeting took place in May 1056 and concerned disputes over Theobald III and the County of Blois.
+The debate over the county became so heated that Henry accused the emperor of breach of contract and subsequently left.
 In 1058, Henry was selling bishoprics and abbacies, ignoring the accusations of simony and tyranny by the Papal legate Cardinal Humbert.
 In 1060, Henry rebuilt the Saint-Martin-des-Champs Priory just outside Paris.
-Despite the royal acquisition of a part of the County of Sens in 1055, the loss of Burgundy in 1032 meant that Henry I's twenty-nine-year reign saw feudal power in France reach its pinnacle.
+Despite the royal acquisition of a part of the County of Sens in 1055, the transfer of Burgundy to his brother Robert in 1032 meant that Henry I's twenty-nine-year reign saw feudal power in France reach its pinnacle.

 King Henry I died on 4 August 1060 in Vitry-en-Brie, France, and was interred in the Basilica of St Denis.
 He was succeeded by his son, Philip I of France, and Henry's queen Anne of Kiev ruled as regent.
 At the time of his death, he was besieging Thimert, which had been occupied by the Normans since 1058.

 Marriages

 Henry I was betrothed to Matilda, the daughter of Conrad II, Holy Roman Emperor, but she died prematurely in 1034.
 Henry then married Matilda of Frisia, but she died in 1044.
-Casting further afield in search of a third wife, Henry married Anne of Kiev on 19 May 1051.
-They had:
+They had issue: